-Study of animal parasites with special reference to those of man.
-Laboratory including identification of important parasites of man, and collection and preservation of local forms.
-540. Physiological Zoology (4) Three lectures and three hours of laboratory.

-Prerequisite: Zoology 200.
+Study of animal parasites with special reference to those of humans.
+Laboratory including identification of important human parasites, and collection and preservation of local forms.
+540. Physiological Zoology (3) Prerequisite: Zoology 200.
 Recommended: At least one course in each of college algebra, chemistry and physics.
 A comparative and evolutionary study of the functions of organ systems and their environmental significance.
 555. Principles of Taxonomy, Systematics and Phylogeny (4) Two lectures and six hours of laboratory.

-Prerequisite: Any one of the following: Zoology 200; Botany 501, 502, 503.
+Prerequisite: Any one of the following: Zoology 200, Botany 501, 502, 503.
 Basis for the classification of organisms.
 Modern concepts and their application in zoology.
 Specific problems in laboratory and field.
-560. Lower Vertebrate Paleontology (4) Two lectures and six hours of laboratory.
+560. Vertebrate Paleontology (4) Two lectures and six hours of laboratory.

-Advanced studies in the evolution of nonmammalian vertebrates, including relations to earth history and topics in paleoecology and functional morphology.
+Advanced studies in the evolution of vertebrates, including relations to earth history and topics in paleoecology and functional morphology.
 Field and laboratory techniques and exercises in identification are included.

-561. Mammalian Paleontology (4)
+570. Animal Behavior (4)

 Two lectures and six hours of laboratory.